adamziel/Redmine-Todo-lists/README.md

 ### Todo Lists for Redmine

 This is a quick implementation of basecamp-like to-do lists.
-Every to-do item is an "Issue" behind the scenes - this way you can track everything in the "Issues" tab, discuss, upload files, and so on.
+Every to-do item is an "Issue" behind the scenes - this way you can track everything in the "Issues" tab: discuss, upload files, and so on.

 ### Installation